Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Introduction

 The motivating factors behind our present investigation are as follows.
-First, we have derived the (anti-)BRST symmetries without any use of HC.
-This is a novel result in the true sense of the words because we have used only the physical restrictions on the (super)fields which are inspired by the (anti-)BRST invariance.
-Second, the derivation of the proper (anti-)co-BRST symmetries is also a novel result because, in our earlier work [17], we have {\it not} been able to achieve this goal within the framework of superfield formalism.
-Third, we have developed a simple and general technique which is useful in the derivation of {\it all} the nilpotent [i.e. (anti-)BRST and (anti-)co-BRST] symmetry transformations of our present theory.
-Finally, our present investigation is our first step towards our main goal to demonstrate that one can derive the proper (anti-)BRST and (anti-)co-BRST symmetry transformations {\it together}, based on the BRSTIRs and CBRSTIRs on the superfields, that {\it do not} spoil the geometrical interpretations (of the very same symmetries which are derived from the application of HC and dual-HC).
+First, we have derived the (anti-)BRST transformations by using the theoretical strength of symmetry invariance(s) ({\it without} any use of the HC).
+This is a novel result because we have used {\it only} the physical restrictions on the (anti-)chiral (super)fields which are inspired by the (anti-)BRST invariance.
+In other words, our present theoretical approach supports the precise results that have been obtained by using the mathematical strength of the HC [4, 5, 17].
+Second, the derivation of the proper (anti-)co-BRST symmetries is {\it also} a novel result because, in our earlier work [17], we have {\it not} been able to achieve this goal within the framework of {\it usual} superfield formalism.
+Third, we have developed a general technique which is useful in the derivation of {\it all} nilpotent symmetry transformations of our theory.
+Fourth, the proof of the absolute anticommutativity properties of the (anti-)BRST and (anti-) co-BRST {\it charges} is surprisingly a new result in view of the fact that we have taken into account {\it only} the (anti-)chiral super-expansions.
+Finally, our present investigation is our first step towards our main goal to demonstrate that one can derive the {\it proper} (anti-) BRST and (anti-)co-BRST symmetries {\it together} based on the BRSTIRs and CBRSTIRs on the (anti-)chiral superfields that {\it do not} spoil the geometrical interpretations (of the very same symmetries which are derived from the application of mathematically powerful HC).
+Thus, our present investigation, although simple, strengthens and lends support to the results that are obtained by using the HC [17].

+One of the key observations of our present endeavor is the fact the results of Sec.
+5 (see below) are intertwined and inter-dependent in the sense that we have been able to express the fermionic charges (i.e. $Q_{(a)b},\, Q_{(a)d}$) in {\it exact} forms (using the CF-type of restrictions (cf. (7)), and {\it vi\`ce-versa}.
+We have algebraically played with the expressions in the {\it ordinary} space and {\it superspace} which have helped each-other in the derivation of equations (38), (40), (41), (43), (45)-(47).
+In other words, we have been able to prove the nilpotency as well as absolute anticommutativity of the fermionic (anti-)BRST and (anti-)co-BRST charges due to our knowledge of superfield formalism and properties of the fermionic symmetry transformations in the {\it ordinary} space.
+We draw the conclusion, ultimately, that the equations and contents of Sec.
+5 are inter-dependent and inter-connected in an elegant manner.